ndycode/oc-chatgpt-multi-auth/docs/configuration.md

 ## Configuration Files

 **Provided Examples:**
-- [config/full-opencode.json](../config/full-opencode.json) - Complete with 13 GPT 5.1 variants
+- [config/full-opencode.json](../config/full-opencode.json) - Complete with 22 GPT 5.x variants (GPT 5.2, GPT 5.2 Codex, GPT 5.1)

 > **⚠️ REQUIRED:** You MUST use `full-opencode.json` - this is the ONLY officially supported configuration.
 Minimal configs are NOT supported for GPT 5 models and will fail unpredictably.
 OpenCode's auto-compaction and usage widgets also require the full config's per-model `limit` metadata.